Lens regeneration: Application in Humans

-Experimental trials
+The ability to regenerate the lens could have major implications for humans, specifically the treatments of various lens disorders, like cataracts.
+Currently, the best treatment for cataracts is to replace the clouded lens with an artificial lens called an intraocular lens (IOL).
+While this method works well in adults, conventional treatment of childhood cataracts (under 2 years of age) can cause complications because they are still growing.
+Children are thus more likely to develop unpredictable myopia post-surgery.

-A lens regeneration technique was trialled in a collaboration between Sun Yat-sen University and University of California, San Diego which was published in 2016.
-The capsule of the lens was pierced with a smaller cut than in conventional cataract surgery – just 1–1.5 mm – and drained of its contents clouding the vision causing cataracts.
-The capsule was otherwise left intact as this is lined with lens epithelial stem cells, which then reproduced to regenerate the lens.
+In 2016, a lens regeneration technique was published and trialed in a collaboration between Sun Yat-sen University and University of California, San Diego.
+In these trials, the capsule of the lens was pierced with a smaller cut than in conventional cataract surgery (1–1.5 mm) and drained of its contents.
+The capsule was otherwise left intact and remaining lens epithelial cells then proliferated to regenerate the lens via Lens Epithelial Cell regeneration.
 The technique was performed successfully in experiments in rabbits and macaques, and subsequently in a trial of twelve children under two years in China who had been born with cataracts.
 Working lenses regenerated within six to eight months.

-The children treated with the experimental technique experienced fewer complications than the children treated with conventional surgery.
-Children are the most promising subjects because their stem cells are more vigorous than in adults.
-Also, conventional treatment of childhood cataracts using an artificial lens can cause complications in children because they are still growing.
-The technique has yet to be tried with older patients with age-related cataracts, but is expected to be less successful.
-Adult cataracts are more difficult to remove and adult lens stem cells regenerate more slowly.
+Children treated with the experimental technique experienced fewer complications than the children treated with conventional surgery.
+The technique has yet to be tried with older patients with age-related cataracts but is expected to be less successful.
+Adult cataracts are more difficult to remove, and adult lens stem cells regenerate more slowly.

-In vitro techniques
+The rabbit is suitable for development of surgical techniques on the eye because it is easy to handle and its eye is comparatively large.
+Research in rabbits showed that their lens would start to regenerate within two weeks after a capsulotomy.
+The new lens was similar in structure, but its shape might be irregular.
+Filling the capsule during regeneration seemed to encourage development of a more normal shape.

-Another regenerative technique is to grow eye tissues, such as the lens, outside the body and then to implant it.
+Another regenerative technique is to grow eye tissues, such as the lens, outside the body or in vitro and then to implant it.
 This has been tried in a collaboration between Osaka University and Cardiff University.